open the form to submit your application

 Where Community Works

-COCO Cafe is a project of Cedar opportunities Co-operative.
-Our mission is to operate a successful social enterprise that provides employment, training, and socialization opportunities for people with developmental disabilities within their community.
+Our mission is to provide employment, training, and socialization opportunities for people with developmental disabilities within their community.

 Coco Cafe is a project of Cedar opportunities Cooperative.
 COCO was started by a group of families who live in the Cedar/ Yellowpoint/ Cassidy area, all of whom have a family member with a developmental disability.
 This is a rural area, there is limited public transportation and many areas which are isolated.
 School students with developmental disabilities can take school buses and are integrated into the local elementary and high schools.
 However, once students have finished school, there are no services or programs available in the area.
 As a result, families with an adult family member with a developmental disability are faced with the choice of either moving out of the community, seeing their family member become increasingly isolated, or committing to driving their family member out of the community to programs and services in either Ladysmith or Nanaimo.